Cheap Deer Alarms for your Garden

 Rat traps and percussion caps scare deer away with a BANG!

 I saw this idea a few weeks ago on Doctor Dirt's Farm blog and really liked it.
-So I got hold of Peter (Dr. Dirt himself) and asked him to help me do a post on how to make these rat trap deer alarms.
+So I got hold of Peter (Dr. Dirt himself) and asked him to help me do an article on how to make these rat trap deer alarms.
 He liked the plan, so he built up a few more in his shop and photographed the process for us.
 This is a good gardening project for the frozen winter months.

 Before we get started, please read this Warning: